mchlol/library/README.md

 - Add a remove book function - *fixed: created the button and it's corresponding function on the **constructor**, get the index of the item in the array, and remove it with splice()*
 - change read status of book in library array on toggle - *fixed - created the toggle and function on the constructor - the function sets the read value to the opposite of itself on click*
 - Center the library 'cards' in the container - *fixed-sort of: went through the two section classes and made sure they all matched.
 Haven't found a way to centre the grid children when there aren't enough to fill a row.*
-- Create form popup modal
+- Create form popup modal - *fixed - very easy to do with daisyui*
 - Add a function to select & remove all selected books at once
-- Add a function to sort books by read, no. of pages, or alphabetically etc.
+- Add a function to sort books by read, no. of pages, or alphabetically etc. - *fixed - spent way too long on this trying to access form data from radio buttons, ended up using a select instead and using an if statement to access which option was selected*

 #### Extra resources used